-Financial liabilities are classified as other financial liabilities, based on the purpose for which the liability was incurred, and comprise trade payables and accrued liabilities.
+Financial liabilities are classified as other financial liabilities, based on the purpose for which the liability was incurred, and comprise accounts payables and accrued liabilities.
 These liabilities are initially recognized at fair value net of any transaction costs directly attributable to the issuance of the instrument and subsequently carried at amortized cost using the effective interest rate method, which ensures that any interest expense over the period to repayment is at a constant rate on the balance of the liability carrying in the statement of financial position.
 Interest expense in this context includes initial transaction costs and premiums payable on redemption, as well as any interest or coupon payable while the liability is outstanding.

-Trade and other payables represent liabilities for goods and services provided to the Company prior to the end of the period which are unpaid.
-Trade payable amounts are unsecured and are usually paid within one month of recognition.
+Accounts payables and accrued liabilities represent liabilities for goods and services provided to the Company prior to the end of the period which are unpaid.
+Accounts payables and accrued liabilities amounts are unsecured and are usually paid within one month of recognition.

-Share-based payments
+Share-based compensation